-- (B) Requests for guardian's fees shall be signed by the guardian. - (C) The Court may reduce or deny guardian fees where there is a delinquency in filing an account. - (D) No guardian's fees are to be paid without Court approval. - (E) A guardian's application for compensation in a veteran's administration case must comply with Ohio Revised Code Chapter 5905, which relates to the Department of Veterans Affairs.
+- (D) No guardian's fees are to be paid without Court approval. - (E) A guardian's application for compensation in a veteran's administration case must comply with Ohio Revised Code Chapter 5905, which relates to the Department of Veterans Affairs.

-Rule 74.1Trustee's Compensation
+Rule 74.1 Trustee's Compensation